Maria

 01 · Discover

-The surprising insight from informal interviews wasn't about new students.
+The surprising insight from the interviews wasn't about new students.
 It was staff:

 "I've been here three years.
 I still don't know where half the buildings are."
 (Sarah, Administrative Coordinator)